 Defense of nation’s largest franchisor in high stakes real estate and tort actions.

 Mr. Abraham obtained an order striking the class allegations in a data breach case at the pleading stage.
-The trial court in Alameda County Superior Court’s complex litigation department agreed that individualized issues concerning causation and mitigation, as well as the client’s right to present defenses to individual’s claims, made the action inappropriate for class action treatment.
+The trial court in Alameda County Superior Court’s complex litigation department agreed that individualized issues concerning causation and mitigation, as well as the client’s right to present unique defenses to each individual’s claims, made the action inappropriate for class action treatment.

 Mr. Abraham obtained an extraordinary writ from the California Court of Appeal dismissing the plaintiff’s complaint without leave to amend in a data breach case in the healthcare industry in which there was a $4 billion exposure for Mr. Abraham’s client.
 Sutter Health v.
 Superior Court (2014) 227 Cal.App.4th 1546, review denied Oct.
 16, 2014.